Poincar\'e inequalities on Carnot Groups and spectral gap of Schr\"odinger operators: Introduction

 \subsection{The class of probability measures for which the spectral gap inequality holds true}

-The qudratic form bounds in \cite{HZ10}, that is the $U$-bounds in \eqref{Ubounds.def} for $q=2$, resemble the ones in the works of Rosen \cite{Ros76} and Adams \cite{Ada79} in the Euclidean setting.
+The quadratic form bounds in \cite{HZ10}, that is the $U$-bounds in \eqref{Ubounds.def} for $q=2$, resemble the ones in the works of Rosen \cite{Ros76} and Adams \cite{Ada79} in the Euclidean setting.
 In the case of the Heisenberg group (see \cite{HZ10}), the potential $U$ in the probability measure is taken with respect to the Carnot-Carath\'{e}odory distance.
 In this consideration, several coercive inequalities, including the Log-Sobolev inequality, are proven.
 However, in the same work, the authors prove that replacing the Carnot-Carath\'{e}odory distance by any other smooth homogeneous quasi-norm forces the Log-Sobolev inequality to fail.
 In the case of the spectral gap inequality that is of interest to us, the potential is given with respect to a homogeneous quasi-norm on the group.
 The control over the potential that is present in the $U$-bounds is granted by the lower bound of the length of the sub-gradient of the quasi-norm.
-In general it is the control over the potential $U$ that is needed for such types of inequalities; see also [Corollary 4.2.4 \cite{Ing10}] where it was proved that, as in the Euclidean setting, a Schr\"{o}dinger operator with potential $V$ as in \eqref{sch.par.case} has discrete spectrum if $V$ grows to infinity in all directions.
+In general, it is the control over the potential $U$ that is needed for such types of inequalities; see also [Corollary 4.2.4 \cite{Ing10}] where it was proved that, as in the Euclidean setting, a Schr\"{o}dinger operator with potential $V$ as in \eqref{sch.par.case} has a discrete spectrum if $V$ grows to infinity in all directions.
+We wish to mention that results on the discreteness of the spectrum of operators as in \eqref{sch.par.case} in the case of H-type groups can be found in \cite{I12}, while for similar results when $\mathbb{G}$ is a Métivier group we refer to in \cite{BC17}.
+Let us say that in the aforementioned papers the discreteness of the spectrum is obtained by considering a potential defined in terms of a norm $N$ on $\mathbb{G}$ being either the Carnot-Charathéodory norm or the Kaplan norm, while in \cite{BC17} $N$ is the Kaplan norm.